-High breast density sharply increases a woman's risk of breast cancer.
+High breast density increases a woman's risk of breast cancer.
 Mammographically dense breasts have a higher percentage of fibroglandular tissue to fat than normal breasts.
-Breast density does not remain constant over time and women with a reduction in breast density have been shown to have lower breast cancer risk compared to women whose breast density remains stable.
+Breast density does not remain constant over time.
+Women with a reduction in breast density have been shown to have correspondingly lower breast cancer risk.

 Breast density is influenced by environmental and hormonal factors, as well as age and genetic propensity.
 Chemotherapy and anti-estrogen treatments both can reduce breast density.
 Now a new study has reported that a reduction in breast density in response to tamoxifen demonstrates that the treatment is effective and is associated with favorable prognosis.